This image shows Sandro Speth

 Office Hours

-As I am currently in home office most of the time, please send me an e-mail in case you need some consultation.
+As I am currently often in home office, please send me an e-mail in case you need some consultation.
 In-person consultations at my office and online consultations via a Microsoft Teams call are both possible.

 Subject